Sun Belt Conference: 1990s

+2000s

-The conference did not sponsor football until 2001, when the league added former Big West Conference members New Mexico State University and the University of North Texas and former Ohio Valley Conference member (an FBS Independent on football) Middle Tennessee State University as full members (all three of them joined a year earlier for all sports in the 2000-01 school year) and added FBS Independent University of Louisiana at Monroe and Big West member University of Idaho as football-only members.
+The conference did not sponsor football until 2001, when the league added former Big West Conference members New Mexico State University and the University of North Texas and former Ohio Valley Conference member (an FBS Independent on football) Middle Tennessee State University as full members (all three of them joined a year earlier for all sports in the 2000–01 school year) and added FBS Independent University of Louisiana at Monroe and Big West member University of Idaho as football-only members.
 These new members gave the Sun Belt seven football playing members in their first season, as Arkansas State and Louisiana were already full members which sponsored football.
 Another Big West school, Utah State University, was added as a football-only member in 2003, then departed in 2005 with Idaho and New Mexico State for the Western Athletic Conference (WAC).

 In 2004, Troy University became a football-only member before joining for all sports in the 2005–06 academic year.
-In 2005, Florida Atlantic became a football-only member before joining for all sports in the 2006-07 academic year.
+In 2005, Florida Atlantic became a football-only member before joining for all sports in the 2006–07 academic year.
 In 2006, Louisiana–Monroe joined the conference as an all-sports full member when the Warhawks left their former home, the Southland Conference.

-Longtime Sun Belt member Western Kentucky joined the Sun Belt's football conference in 2009 after its Board of Regents voted to upgrade the school's football program to Division I FBS.
+Longtime Sun Belt member Western Kentucky joined the Sun Belt's football conference in 2009 after its board of regents voted to upgrade the school's football program to Division I FBS.

 On November 11, 2009, New Orleans announced it was investigating a move from Division I to the NCAA's Division III.
 In order to maintain athletic scholarships, UNO instead opted for entry into Division II.
 On April 20, 2011, UNO officially received transition approval from the NCAA Division II Membership Committee.
-(UNO later decided to remain in Division I, and joined the Southland Conference in 2013.)
+(UNO later decided to remain in Division I, and joined the Southland Conference, which has four other members in Louisiana, in 2013.)